-The reality is art does not sell because it was not seen by the right person.
+The reality is art does not sell because it is not seen by the right person.

 There is a person who would love to own and showcase your art in their home or workplace.

-There are many successful artists who have gone in a different direction and succeeded.
+Many successful artists have gone in a different direction and succeeded.

 The difference between them and many artists is that they took the time to build a brand for themselves early on in their careers.